jspaaks/2022-ieee/README.md

 zenodraft --version  # I'm on 0.12.0
 ```

-In order to use Zenodo Sandbox, you are required to identify yourself using a token.
+&#9733; In order to use Zenodo Sandbox, you are required to identify yourself using a token.
 Get the token here https://sandbox.zenodo.org/account/settings/applications/. `zenodraft` will look for an environment variable by the name of `ZENODO_SANDBOX_ACCESS_TOKEN` whose value you should set to the value of your token.

 ```shell
 # add tokens to terminal
 export ZENODO_SANDBOX_ACCESS_TOKEN=<your-zenodo-sandbox-token>
 ```

-Let's create an empty draft deposition in a new collection.
+&#9733; Create an empty draft deposition in a new collection.
 If successful, it will return the identifier for the first version in the new collection, which is empty at the moment and still a draft / unpublished.

 ```shell
 VERSION_ID=$(zenodraft deposition create concept --sandbox)
 ```

-Now point your browser to https://sandbox.zenodo.org and click "Upload" (button at the center top of the page; may ask you to provide credentials).
+&#9733; Now point your browser to https://sandbox.zenodo.org and click "Upload" (button at the center top of the page; may ask you to provide credentials).
 After the jump, you should see a list of your depositions on Zenodo Sandbox.
 If everything worked, the top one is the one you just made.
 It should still be in unpublished/draft mode.

-Let's add a file to the draft deposition.
+&#9733; Add a file to the draft deposition.
 Just use some dummy file, but make sure it has some content otherwise Zenodo doesn't play nice.

 ```shell
 # make some fake data
 echo 'some data' > thefile.txt
 ```

-Now upload the file to the newly created deposition
+&#9733; Now upload the file to the newly created deposition

 ```shell
 zenodraft file add --sandbox $VERSION_ID thefile.txt
 ```

-Next, let's add some metadata to the deposition.
+&#9733; Next, add some metadata to the deposition.
 We can store this metadata in a local file, typically named `.zenodo.json`.

 ```shell
 # add the metadata using data from a metadata file
 zenodraft metadata update --sandbox $VERSION_ID .zenodo.json
 ```

-Zenodo supports a lot of metadata, but documentation is a bit sparse at the moment.
+Zenodo supports a lot of metadata, but its documentation is a bit sparse at the moment.
 The unofficial JSONschema for Zenodo depositions is available here: https://github.com/zenodraft/metadata-schema-zenodo.
 You can use tools such as JSONlint (https://jsonlint.com) to make sure the file you're writing is valid JSON, and tools like JSONSchemaValidator (https://www.jsonschemavalidator.net/) to make sure the JSON follows the layout that Zenodo expects.

-For a glimpse of what is possible, have a look at https://sandbox.zenodo.org/record/1049232, a dummy deposition where we tried to use all the supported properties.
+&#9733; For a glimpse of what is possible, have a look at https://sandbox.zenodo.org/record/1049232, a dummy deposition where we tried to use all the supported properties.

 OK, we're almost near the end of this section.
 We just need to use `zenodraft` to finalize the deposition.
 Note that once you finalize a deposition, you can no longer update the files in the deposition themselves (but the metadata can still be updated afterwards).
 Also note that finalizing can also be done by navigating to the Zenodo Sandox interface and clicking the button there.

+&#9733; Finalize the deposition with:

 ```shell
 # Optionally finalize the deposition from this command line, or via Zenodo interface